wootwoot1234/react-native-webkit-localstorage-reader/Readme.md

 A react-native wrapper for reading existing localstorage created by apps built with cordova/phonegap.
 This is useful if you built an app in cordova/phonegap (a webkit app) and now want access the localstorage from previous versions of the app in react native.

+### BREAKING CHANGES:
+Version 2.0 added Android support and the returned value is not a string, but an object.
+This is the same object you would get when using localStorage from a web browser.

 ### Note:
 This module curretly only supports values stored as strings or JSON objects.
 Pull requests are welcome if you would like this module to support other value types such as string.